 Make sure you read through the whole syllabus, as well as the information in the "Welcome!
 Begin Here" module.
-There are fourteen content-based numbered modules (numbered 1-14), as well as the "Welcome" Module, a module on Canvas resources ("Canvas: Overview and Resources for Students), a module with scanned version of the primary documents for essays and tips for these essays ("Primary Document Analysis Essays"), and a module with information regarding your final research paper ("Final Research Project").
+There are fourteen content-based modules (numbered 1-14), as well as the "Welcome" Module, a module on Canvas resources ("Canvas: Overview and Resources for Students), a module with scanned version of the primary documents for essays (see below) and tips for essays ("Primary Document Analysis Essays"), and a module with information regarding your final research paper ("Final Research Project").
 Within each numbered module, there is a brief historical overview, a short video from me that will provide additional content or analysis to help you understand and interpret the readings from the book, and learning objectives.
 Make sure that you read each textbook chapter, watch each overview video, and access any links that I may have included in a module.
 I have also included copies of the "Two Views" documents from each chapter, just in case students have a different edition of the book (see below).

 There are fourteen chapters and modules (this course does not cover Chapters 28 or 29).
 Every numbered module for this course is based on a chapter from the textbook, Exploring American Histories.
 You need to make sure that you have the correct volume (Volume 2) and edition (1st edition) of the required textbook or else you won't have the correct documents for the essay assignments (although I have supplied those on Canvas, so you aren't completely out of luck!).
 For every chapter, there are three POTENTIAL assignments: a quiz, a short-answer response (SAR), and a document analysis essay.
 You DO NOT have to complete all the assignments for each module, but you do need to read each chapter and watch the overview video.
-By the end of the class, you need to have taken 10 quizzes, written on 10 SARs, and submitted four document analysis essays.
-If you take more than ten quizzes or submit more than ten short answer responses, I will drop your lowest scores and take your top ten.
+By the end of the class, you need to have taken 10 quizzes, written on 8 SARs, and submitted four document analysis essays.
+If you take more than ten quizzes or submit more than eight short answer responses, I will drop your lowest scores.
 For the essays, you are writing on four of the fourteen chapters.
 I have blocked them into four different groups for the four total essays with a specific due date for each group: Chapters 14-17 are Group 1; Chapters 18-21 are Group 2; Chapters 22-24 are Group 3; and Chapters 25-27 are Group 4.
 Within those four groups, you are just writing on ONE of those chapters.
 You cannot write on two of the chapters for Group 1, one for Group 2, one for Group 3, and then nothing for Group 4.
 The goal is to spread the essays out so you are delving into different chronological eras and events.
-You must submit an essay for each of these four groupings.
-Additionally, instead of a midterm exam and a final exam, you will write a final research paper and submit a topic proposal.
+Additionally, instead of midterm and final exams, you will write a final research paper, with a topic proposal and annotated bibliography associated with that.

 For the most part, we will be moving through two chapters/modules per week.
-The course schedule shows due dates, but a good rule of thumb is that quizzes are due Mondays and Thursdays, short answer responses are due Tuesdays and Fridays, and essays are due March 25, April 15, April 26, and May 6.
+The course schedule shows due dates, but a good rule of thumb is that quizzes are due Mondays and Thursdays, short answer responses are due Tuesdays and Fridays, and essays are due March 26, April 16, April 28, and May 6.
 Again, you don't have to take every quiz, submit every SAR, or write an essay on every chapter.